Read by Kate Rudd

 Genre: Science Fiction

-Note: Thanks to Brilliance Audio for providing me with a copy of this title for review.
+Note: A Special thanks to the good people of Brilliance Audio for providing me with a copy of this title for review.